-The Brazilian government's Brazil Scientific Mobility Program will provide scholarships to undergraduate students from Brazil for one year of study at colleges and universities in the United States.
-Scholarships will be given primarily to students in the Science, Technology, Engineering and Mathematics (STEM) fields.
-Students in the program will return to Brazil to complete their degrees.
+The Brazil Scientific Mobility Program provides scholarships to undergraduate and graduate students from Brazil for study at colleges and universities in the United States.
+Scholarships are awarded to students in the Science, Technology, Engineering and Mathematics (STEM) fields.
+After completion of an academic year, students return to Brazil to complete their degrees.

-This initiative, administered by IIE, is part of the Brazilian government's larger effort to grant 100,000 scholarships for the best students from Brazil to study abroad at the world’s top universities.
-The program will provide a substantive exchange experience at a U.S. college or university to a diverse group of emerging Brazilian student leaders to widen the academic and research exchange between the U.S. and Brazil.
+This initiative, administered by IIE, is part of the Brazilian government's larger effort to grant 100,000 scholarships to the best students from Brazil for study abroad at the world’s top universities.
+The program provides an exchange experience at a U.S. college or university to a diverse group of emerging Brazilian student leaders, widening the academic and research exchange between the U.S. and Brazil.
 This initiative is the result of joint efforts from two sponsoring organizations, CAPES and CNPq.

 CAPES/CNPq program goals are:

-3. Increase the international cooperation within the Scientific and Technological scope
+3. To increase international cooperation within science and technology;

-4. Initiate and engage students in a global dialogue within the parameters of international education
+4. To initiate and engage students in global dialogue.

-Colleges and universities interested in hosting students through Science Without Borders should contact the Brazil Scientific Mobility Program.
+Colleges and universities interested in hosting undergraduate grantees should contact the Brazil Scientific Mobility Program.

 Learn more by visiting the CAPES/CNPQ Brazil Scientific Mobility Program website